tchx84/sugarapp/flatpak-guide.md

     $ exit # Exit the development environment
     ```

+4. Install org.gnome.Sdk to help package application in the following step.

+    ```
+    $ flatpak install flathub org.gnome.Sdk//42
+    ```
+   Note: To correspond with the JSON file mentioned after, we have chosen to download version 42 here.

 ## Porting an application with Sugarapp

 1. Get the application source code.
 Let's use HelloWorld application as an example.